silksong-modding/Silksong.Prepatcher/docs/articles/PlayerData.md

 wish to have more control over its behaviour; the easiest way to do this is to set the string defining the player data variable to a custom string, and then listen to the appropriate `PlayerDataVariableEvents<T>.OnGetVariable` event to control what the game sees.

+For more information on the events, see @"PrepatcherPlugin.PlayerDataVariableEvents" and @"PrepatcherPlugin.PlayerDataVariableEvents`1".